vmware-tanzu/cartographer/site/content/docs/development/install.md

 repository)._

 ## 3. Installation using Carvel Packaging

-Another way that you can go about installing Cartographer is with the use of [carvel Packaging] provided by [kapp controller].
+Another way that you can go about installing Cartographer is with the use of [carvel Packaging] provided by [kapp-controller].
 These, when used alongside [secretgen controller], provide a great experience for, in a declarative way, installing Cartographer.